firebase/genkit/samples/js-emailResponder/README.md

    ```

 3. Set up your database:
    a.
-Set up your environment variables:
+Export environment variables:
-   Create a `.env` file in the root directory and add the following:

    ```
-   PROJECT_ID=[YOUR PROJECT ID]
+   export PROJECT_ID=[YOUR PROJECT ID] export LOCATION=[YOUR LOCATION]
-   LOCATION=[YOUR LOCATION]
    ```

-   b.
+   c.
 Set up the database and seed with sample data:

    ```
    cd src/